Permutation-based true discovery proportions for functional Magnetic Resonance Imaging cluster analysis: Iterative approach

-The method can be uniformly improved by its step-down version \citep{Jesse}, where the confidence envelope is defined as the maximum confidence bound computed in the complementary set of rejection set having cardinality equal to the upper bound of the number of true positives found in the previous iteration.
-Therefore, the improvement is substantial only when the number of detectable false hypotheses is large.
+We propose here an iterative method which uniformly improves $\bar{a}(S)$ defined in Equation \eqref{as} following the idea proposed by \cite{Jesse}.
+The confidence envelope is defined as the minimum confidence bound computed in the complementary set of the rejection set having a cardinality equal to the lower bound of the number of true discoveries found in the previous iteration.
+The improvement is then substantial only when the number of detectable false hypotheses is large.
+In short, the iterative method improves $\bar{a}(S)$ sequentially, in each step using the bound obtained in the previous step.
+The method always converges after a finite (and usually small) number of steps.

-We use the critical vector $l_{i}(\lambda_{\alpha}) \in \mathcal{F}$ in Proposition \ref{prop} instead of the Simes-based one employed in ARI to gain power in computing $\bar{a}(S)$.
-The computation time for $\bar{a}(S)$ is primarily related to the calculation of the permutation p-values distribution and on sorting them.
-Our algorithm, written in C++, takes around $0.3$ seconds when considering $2000$ variables and $20$ observations for $1000$ permutations.
-The computation time comes from a device with a processor having $1.8$ GHz CPU and $16$ GB of RAM.
-We did not consider the step-down improvement since we found it to be computationally infeasible for fMRI data.
-Performing the step-down approach requires that the $l_{i}$ vector must be recomputed for exponentially many $S \subseteq B$.
-Also, as we will see in Section \ref{applications}, the number of detectable false null hypotheses is not large, so the gain in power of the step-down method was expected to be small.